Leolty/LeetLog/README.md

 The main dataset is stored in `problemset.jsonl`, a JSON Lines file where each line represents a single LeetCode problem.

+For easier reading, individual problem statements are also available as markdown files in the [`leetcode_problems`](./leetcode_problems) directory.

+A web application is also provided to browse and view the problems interactively.
+For more details on using the app, see the [Web Application](#web-application) section.

 ### ⏳ Time Coverage

 The dataset includes problems posted after May 2024.
 Please note that exact posting times are not included, as they are unavailable.
 If you need to filter problems based on a specific time cutoff, you may estimate the posting time by visiting the corresponding LeetCode problem page and checking the timestamp of the most recent discussion.